Leon Sylvers III: Beginnings

 In 1974 The Sylvers released their final album on MGM before moving to Capitol.
 Leon only wrote two of the album's ten songs.
 At the time of the album's release The Pittsburgh Courier wrote, "They are impressive, elegantly poised, demonstrate musicianship and their sound is fresh and original."

 For the next several albums, Leon would continue writing songs on his family's albums which included 1977's Top 10 US R&B chart single "High School Dance".
 In 1978 Leon produced The Sylvers most critically acclaimed album, Forever Yours.
 Prior to the album's release, The Sylvers were frequent musical guests on TV shows and earned $15–20,000 per night for performances at county fairs and amusement parks.
 By mid-1978, Leon left the group to become the in-house producer for Dick Griffey's SOLAR Records, where he also worked as the label's A & R director.
 The Los Angeles Times would later call him, "the creative genius behind the SOLAR sound."

 Sylvers started his major production career with the band Lakeside on their album Shot of love which was Top 10 on Top R&B Albums.
 This would also be the year that Leon's association with Shalamar would begin, starting with the Disco Gardens album which included the disco classic "Take That to the Bank".
 1979 would become an even bigger year.
 Shalamar's next album Big Fun was an even bigger smash landing at #4 on the Top R&B Albums charts and was certified gold.
 The first single, "The Second Time Around", was a hit record number one on both the US R&B charts and number eight on the US Top 40|Top 10.
 Leon also co-produced Lakeside's Rough Riders album.

 That same year Leon created the group Dynasty along with Dick Griffey.
-Group member Linda Carriere credit him with coming up with the group name, which was a reference to the group's goal "to have longevity in the entertainment world."
+Group member Linda Carriere credits him with coming up with the group name, which was a reference to the group's goal "to have longevity in the entertainment world."